Road Trip: Aspen to Glenwood Springs

 The Journey from Aspen to Glenwood Springs

 Whether you’ve flown or just ridden into Aspen, you’re an Aspen local, or you’ve arrived in town via the scenic mountain route that takes you over 12,095’ Independence Pass, your starting point on this road trip offers immediate opportunities to take in some of the incredible natural beauty that will be a common theme on your journey.
-There may be temptations for you to stick around the area such as partaking in Aspen rafting and eating crumpets, visiting bougie boutiques, or hanging around to rub elbows with the celebrities that call Aspen home (ok, whitewater rafting in Aspen does sound pretty cool…).
-But there are adventures to be had, and opportunities (including more whitewater) waiting around any of the many bends in the road!
+There may be temptations for you to stick around the area, such as partaking in Aspen rafting and eating crumpets, visiting bougie boutiques, or hanging around to rub elbows with the celebrities that call Aspen home (ok, whitewater rafting in Aspen does sound pretty cool…).
+But there are adventures and opportunities (including more whitewater) waiting around any of the many bends in the road!

 Pro Tip: If your travel plans from Aspen to Glenwood Springs have you first going over Independence Pass, be advised that the pass generally opens up for the season on the Thursday preceding the Memorial Day holiday.
-Also, the pass is closed to any vehicles over 35’ in length (including vehicle/trailer combos), due to the winding curves and steep grades.
+Also, the pass is closed to any vehicles over 35’ in length (including vehicle/trailer combos) due to the winding curves and steep grades.

 Must-see Stops on the Aspen Road Trip to Glenwood Springs

 Maroon Bells Scenic Area